spencerc99/playhtml/README.md

 ### `can-spin`

 Creates a rotatable element using a `rotate` `transform` on the element.
 Dragging the element to the left or right will rotate it counter-clockwise and clockwise respectively.

+## Help & Community

+Join our [Discord community](https://discord.gg/h7sABTv8) to get help and show off what you've built!

 ## Data Policy